marcelbonnet/slim-allinone-template/README.md

 ## Authentication/Authorization Extension

-Added jeremykendall/slim-auth to support Zend Authentication and Acls.
+Added marcelbonnet/slim-auth to support Zend Authentication and Acls (based on the original jeremykendall/slim-auth, but planning long term support for different methods like LDAP and Doctrine RDBMS).

 The template is configured for RDBMS authentication and authorization.